swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 ## 6.4 Data acquisition, integrity, retention, and diposal

+#### Data Acquisition
-**Data Acquisition:** The International Bank Transfer System acquires data directly from customers when they submit an International Transfer Request.
+The International Bank Transfer System acquires data directly from customers when they submit an International Transfer Request.
 This data is collected when a customer completes an RTA Form and when a customer creates a new international contact.

+#### Data Integrity
-**Data Integrity:** A Teller reviews and verifies the data provided by a customer through a Submitted International Transfer Request before inputting the data into the SWIFT Alliance system for further processing.
+A Teller reviews and verifies the data provided by a customer through a Submitted International Transfer Request before inputting the data into the SWIFT Alliance system for further processing.
 If a customer provides incorrect or incomplete data, the International Transfer Request is rejected by either the assigned teller, or the SWIFT Alliance system.
 The system automatically rejects the transfer upon RTA Form submission if the customer has insufficient funds for the transfer.

+#### Data Retention
-**Data Retention:** Data critical to the facilitation of future International Transfer Requests such as details from the Ordering Customer RTA Form Section and International Contact Profiles are stored in the system.
+Data critical to the facilitation of future International Transfer Requests such as details from the Ordering Customer RTA Form Section and International Contact Profiles are stored in the system.
 This data retention strategy is designed to streamline the international transfer process for repeat customers by reducing re-entry of data.
 Additionally, once an international transfer is successfully completed, the details and status of the request are saved for future review by either a teller or the ordering customer.

+#### Data Disposal
-**Data Disposal:** Data disposal is carried out in accordance with legal and regulatory requirements - the details of which are out of the scope of this project as indicated in Section 3.3 (Limitations and Exclusions).
+Data disposal is carried out in accordance with legal and regulatory requirements - the details of which are out of the scope of this project as indicated in Section 3.3 (Limitations and Exclusions).

 # 7.0 External Interface Requirements